-As fall begins to approach warm drinks are becoming ubiquitous so if you haven’t hit the basics, you should give our Keto Coffee and Turmeric Tea a try first!
+As fall begins to approach warm drinks are becoming ubiquitous so if you haven’t hit the basics, you should give our Keto Coffee, Turmeric Tea, Keto Matcha Latte, and Keto Iced Coffee a try first!
 Next, you should venture into some baked goods that are perfect not only for fall, but for the holidays as well!

-We have amazing Pumpkin Cookies and a Pumpkin Pie Cheesecake.
+We have amazing Pumpkin Cookies, Pumpkin Pie Cheesecake and a bunch more keto pumpkin recipes.
 If nothing else, definitely make this pumpkin pie spice latte recipe to get you through the cold winter, and before you know it it’ll be spring time again!